JoshuaMarden/BTC_Analyser/README.md

 This effectively accounts for the strong heteroscedacity of the data.

 Each time the analyser runs it creates a dated log containing the details of the analysis.
-The log includes plotted data.
-In Docs there are some files to help the uninitiated understand the outputs and graphs.
+The log includes plotted data and summaries of each analysis.
+In `docs` there are some files to help the uninitiated understand the outputs and graphs.

 User input is requested to determin at what threshold independent variables are considered correlated enough to be included in the PCA.